bloominstituteoftechnology/SQL/README.md

 * `.header on` turn on column headers for `SELECT`.
 * `.read filename` execute the SQL in `filename`.
 * `.open dbname` re-open a memory-only DB to a persistent file.
 * `.quit` exit SQLite.
 (Note that if you're using a memory-only DB, all data is lost at this point.)

+Another potentially useful third-party tool is [DB Browser for SQLite](https://sqlitebrowser.org/), a GUI-based SQLite viewer and data manipulator that can also run SQL queries.

 ## Create a Music Database